ihadzic1/Analysis-of-Nutrition-and-Caloric-Intake-Using-Image-Classification-Models/README.md

 Goal:
 >Train a model that detects food items from images and outputs the caloric information.

+Context:
+>The growing prevalence of diet-related health issues such as obesity and diabetes requires effective tools for monitoring and improving dietary habits.
+Traditional methods for tracking calorie intake are manual, time-consuming, and prone to inaccuracies.
+Advances in computer vision and machine learning provide an opportunity to automate nutrition tracking by analyzing images of food, enabling users to easily estimate caloric intake without manual logging.
+This project aims to leverage image classification models to detect food items and calculate their caloric values, contributing to better health management through technology.

 Relevant datasets and sources include:
 >Custom Roboflow dataset and a datset from Roboflow Universe (See more in DATASET.md),
 >USDA FoodData Central (Caloric information)